oliversun9/road-to-glory-leetcode/README.md

 * P589.
 N-ary Tree Preorder Traversal.
 Just a dfs question.
 Aug 1, 21
 * P605.
 Can Place Flowers.
 Greedy.
 Aug 1, 21
 * P617.
 Merge Two Binary Trees.
 Recursion.
 Aug 3, 21
+* P654.
+Maximum Binary Tree.
+I resisted the temptation to split the array and build two subarrays.
+From other solutions, I learned that it’s more convenient to build wrong connections between parents and children and then update them to the correct ones when pushing a new element.
+Aug 12, 21
 * P658.
 Find K Closest Elements.
 I did it by finding the closest element first and then finding the next closest element, very boring.
 A much more interesting solution is the top-voted one, which treats the result as a slider window and performs a modified binary search, very smart.
 Aug 3, 21
 * P665.
 Non-decreasing Array.
 I could’ve use less conditions.
 Aug 3, 21
 * P674.
 Longest Continuous Increasing Subsequence.
 DP in linear time, same as the stock question.
 Aug 4, 21
 * P703.
 Kth Largest Element in a Stream.
 Two heaps.
 Aug 4, 21
 * P763.
 Partition Labels.(so that each letter appears in at most one partition) I kept track of both low and high, but high alone is enough.
 Aug 4, 21
+* P844.
+Backspace String Compare.
+Aug 12, 21
+* P863.
+All Nodes Distance K in Binary Tree.
+I did it in a strange way, but I should, like other, do BFS with a parent map.Aug 12, 21
 * P1143.
 Longest Common Subsequence.
 I used a 2D vector to store dp subproblem, but only a 1D vector is sufficient.
 Aug 7, 21
 * P1171.
 Remove Zero Sum Consecutive Nodes from Linked List.
 One pass.
 Same as the two top voted solutions.
 Aug 4, 21
 * P1306.
 Jump Game III.
 DFS.
 Aug 2, 21